uaraven/antlrscope/README.md

 ## Using

-AntlrScope is a Java application, you will need Java 11 to run it.
+AntlrScope is a Java application, you will need Java 17+ to run it.
+Java 17-19 is required for the build.
+Java 20+ isn't supported yet.

 Get the latest zip archive from the [releases](https://github.com/uaraven/antlrscope/releases) unpack it somewhere and run